 4. The teen must temporarily perform head of household duties; for example, following the death of a family member.

-Before the state will grant a hardship license, the applicant has to complete a Texas driver or motorcycle education course.
+Before the state will grant an unusual economic hardship license and honor a teen driving privileges, the applicant has to complete a Texas motorcycle or driver education course.

-The authorities will need some evidence of actual hardship.
+The authorities will need some evidence of actual hardship before granting this specialized driver license.
 Earnings statements demonstrating a financial burden that only the minor can solve can help.
 Proof of gainful employment and a salary that can provide significant support for the family is another crucial piece of evidence.

 Sworn or on-person statements by employers, school officials and social workers are other possible means to persuade the state of the need for a hardship license.